TAOGenna/experiments-pocs/llm_stage_routing_aiseller/README.md

 Each specialist performs **bounded, deterministic work** - the tool calls are hardcoded in the node logic, not decided by the LLM in a loop.

+Unlike ReAct where the LLM decides which tools to call and when, here the Python code defines a fixed sequence of steps per node.
+For example, SHORTLIST always runs: (1) LLM generates search query → (2) `product_search()` executes → (3) LLM writes the pitch.
+This makes behavior predictable, debuggable, and cost-controlled since you know exactly how many LLM calls and tool invocations happen per turn.

 ```mermaid
 flowchart LR
     subgraph SHORTLIST["SHORTLIST Node - 3 fixed steps"]